Table of Contents

 Definition and Background

-Duodenal atresia is a congenital defect of the digestive system in newborn babies stipulated by the partial narrowing (stenosis) or absence of the lumen of the duodenum (the first part of the intestine), which makes absorption and the passage of food through the digestive canal impossible causing duodenal obstruction.
+Duodenal atresia is a congenital defect of the gastrointestinal tract characterized by the complete absence of the lumen of the duodenum (the first part of the small intestine), which makes the absorption and the passage of food through the digestive canal impossible, causing duodenal obstruction.

 Epidemiology of Duodenal Atresia

 Duodenal atresia is a relatively common congenital anomaly of the gastrointestinal tract occurring 1 in 2,500-40,000 live births.
 The one-third of these cases are associated with Down syndrome (trisomy 21).
 There is no racial or gender propensity, with equal incidence in both males and females.

 There is a pattern for intrinsic inborn duodenal obstructions:

 - Duodenal web, 35-45%;

 Presentation of Patients with Duodenal Atresia

 In 85% cases of complete duodenal atresia, bilious vomiting occurs during the first hours of life.
 The color of the vomitus is yellow-green and sometimes with brown granular matter.
 In the rest of the cases (15%), it may be non-bilious as the atresia occurs proximal to the ampulla of Vater.